 If you’re not already a subscriber of ours then you should be!
-Our VIP subscribers are the first to hear about deals like this one for silver Kangaroos.
+Our VIP subscribers are the first to hear about deals like these.

 Sign up below or go here to learn more.
 You’ll also get our free ebook “19 Nuggets of Knowledge on Gold and Silver”.